 He saw it first as a flash of bright pink in his left side view mirror; a flock of squawking gulls exploded from the field, setting his nerves on edge.

 Then a teenage girl, barely taller than the reeds, appeared on the side of the road.
 The truck chuffed to a stop.

 Her slim figure filled his side view mirror.
 Appearing dazed, her face dirty, her pink gown soaked and muddy as if she had just waded out of the lake, she stopped when she reached the side of the truck.

 He leaned across the cab and opened the passenger door with a grunt.
 "You okay?
 You need help?"

-With eyes wide open, hands flat on her knees, she sat staring straight ahead, as silent and still as a statue.
+She stared straight ahead, as silent and still as a statue.

 "I'm gonna drive you into town.
 I just gotta turn around at the end of this road, okay?"

 The girl said nothing.
 The truck started down the hill, gaining speed on the steep grade.

 The trucker shot her a sideways glance.
 "How'd you end up all the way out here?
 You fall in the lake or something?"

 He noticed her hands, bluish white, clutching tightly at the skirt of her gown.